jamesccupps/jamesccupps.github.io/PROTOCOL.md

 A parser that receives any of these opcodes MUST inspect the body to determine which use is in play.
 A dissector or IDS that labels frames by opcode alone will mislabel the polymorphic cases.

 In normal BLN traffic, Use A is by far the dominant case.
-Field-tested clients (scanners, dissectors) typically only need to handle Use A. Use B is documented for completeness because supervisor-side tooling and some newer-firmware behaviors do exercise it occasionally.
+Most clients (scanners, dissectors) only need to handle Use A. Use B is documented for completeness because some workflows and newer firmware exercise it occasionally.

 ---